eriklennstrom/vs-foam-interns/src/components/dropdown/storybook/dropdown.md

-The dropdown component offers a user multiple items or actions to choose from which are initially collapsed behind a button.
+The dropdown button component offers a user multiple items or actions to choose from which are initially collapsed behind a button.

 Dropdowns are toggleable, contextual overlays for displaying lists of links and actions in a dropdown menu format.